-Byron Pascoe (Treasurer) practices law at Ottawa’s entertainment law boutique, Edwards PC, Creative Law (www.edwardslaw.ca) helping creators of animated and live-action television and films, games, digital media, software, music and publications.
+Byron Pascoe (Treasurer) practices law at Ottawa’s entertainment law boutique, Edwards PC, Creative Law (www.edwardslaw.ca) helping musicians, writers, and producers of series, features, digital media, and video games.
 In between his undergrad in business (Wilfrid Laurier University) and law school (University of Windsor), Byron produced TV and new media productions.
 During law school, he co-founded Charter Project (www.JoinTheDiscussion.ca), a national education initiative about the Canadian Charter of Rights and Freedoms.
 Byron is a board member of SAW Video, and writes the music legal column for Ottawa’s music publication OTTAWA BEAT.

 Lise Rivet is Director of professional training for the Law Practice Program and part-time professor at the University of Ottawa.
 She holds an LL.B. with a concentration in International Law from the University of Ottawa, an LL.M. in International Law from the University of Kent in Brussels, a B.A. in Management Economics and German from the University of Guelph, and a B. Ed. from the University of Ottawa.
 Lise is also an artist and has exhibited some of her work.
 She has training from the Ottawa School of Art and is a member of BRAVO-Est (Le Bureau des regroupements des artistes visuels de l’Ontario).

 Alexander Verrilli (Secretariat) is set to be called to the Bar in Ontario on June 17, 2019.
 Alexander is a musician and stays involved in the arts community through initiatives like ALSO.